-Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology students reach 450, 900, and 1200 actual hours, cosmetology instructor program of 300 hours evaluation will occur when the student reaches 150 actual hours.
-At least one evaluation will occur prior to the midpoint of the academic year.
+Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology students reach 450, 900 and 1200 actual hours, student instructor/instructor program evaluations will occur when the student reaches 375 actual hours, and in the manicuring program evaluations will occur when the student reachers 225 actual hours.
+The first evaluation will occur no later than the midpoint of the academic year.